Logo SRI

 How the SRI works

-The SRI provides a dynamic and detailed view on retailers1 sustainability commitments and performance.
+The SRI provides a dynamic and detailed view on retailers sustainability commitments and performance.

 It assesses retailers in two ways, each of which makes up the SRI score: